Image of Ryan Lochte from aestheticmed.co.uk

 Check out: Best Swimming Pools in Pune

 This is a no-brainer.
 If you want to look like a swimmer, you need to put in the laps.
 Swimming is the ideal mix which combines cardio with a full body workout.
 Only about 3% of the energy you expend in swimming is translated to forward motion.
 The rest of it goes to overcome water resistance.
-This form of resistance training works out your whole body evenly and tones your muscles to get that perfect symmetry which is the hallmark of a swimmers body.
+This form of resistance training works out your whole body evenly .
+It also tones your muscles to get that perfect symmetry which is the hallmark of a swimmers body.

 Download the Fitato App to get access to swimming pools, gyms, CrossFit and yoga studios across the city with only one all-access pass.